stan-dev/ci-scripts/release-scripts/checklist.md

 **Feature freeze (INSERT DATE HERE):**
+- [ ] Ensure all expiring language deprecations have been removed or given new removal dates.
 - [ ] Create and merge version updating pull requests in Math/Stan/Cmdstan.
 These should be the last PRs accepted before the freeze.
 - [ ] Create Math/Stan RC releases.
 - [ ] Create Stanc3 RC binary.